davecparker/code12/Doc/Java.md

 what "libraries" your system provides or that you have installed.
 Code12 has its own library of functions build-in, and most of these functions start with the prefix `ct.` (for "Code Twelve").
+For a complete list, see the [Code12 Function Reference](API.html).

 The Java programming language is often used with a large library called the "Java Class Library", but Code12 only supports a